aajonusnet/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 FOREWORD

-All of my students reported that they learned as much from their sixteenth read of my book _The Primal Diet;We Want To Live, Vol. 1, Out Of The Grips Of Disease And Death (the story);
+All of my students reported that they learned as much from their sixteenth read of my book _The Primal Diet; We Want To Live, Vol. 1, Out Of The Grips Of Disease And Death (the story);
 and Vol. 2, Healthfully (the facts)_ ,^1 as they did when they read it for the first time.
 The information in that book and this book is